ncn-foreigners/BlockingPy/packages/blockingpy/README.md

 - Deduplication dataset taken from [RecordLinkage](https://cran.r-project.org/package=RecordLinkage) R package developed by Murat Sariyar and Andreas Borg.
 Package is licensed under GPL-3 license.
 Also known as [RLdata10000](https://www.rdocumentation.org/packages/RecordLinkage/versions/0.4-12.4/topics/RLdata).

+The files are hosted on GitHub Releases and can be downloaded via the provided links.

 ## License